- Politics and Social Issues»

 What Do You Believe Happened to Sharon Kinne?

-Book about Sharon Kinne
+Books and Movies about Sharon Kinne

 In 1997, author James C. Hays published a book titled I'm Just An Ordinary Girl: the Sharon Kinne Story about this enigmatic woman.
 It's well-researched and as a result, a treasure trove of information about Sharon Kinne.
 I strongly recommend it to anyone interested in knowing more about the case.